Pataudi Trophy: Introduction of the trophy

 In 2007, the Marylebone Cricket Club commissioned a new trophy to celebrate the 75th anniversary of India's first Test match in 1932.
 The trophy was designed and crafted by London silversmith Jocelyn Burton in her studio in Holborn.
 It was later displayed at Jocelyn's exhibition in November and December 2012 at Bentley & Skinner, London.

 Naming and renaming

-The trophy was originally named in honour of Iftikhar Ali Khan Pataudi, who remains the only cricketer to have represented both India and England in Test matches – having made three appearances for each national side, and his son Mansoor Ali Khan Pataudi who captained India after from playing schools cricket in England.
+The trophy was originally named in honour of Iftikhar Ali Khan Pataudi, who remains the only cricketer to have represented both India and England in Test matches – having made three appearances for each national team, and his son Mansoor Ali Khan Pataudi who captained India after from playing schools cricket in England.
 Mansoor Ali Khan Pataudi studied at Winchester College, one of the prestigious public schools in England and played for the school's cricket team.
 After Winchester, he went on to Balliol College, Oxford, where he played first-class cricket for Oxford University and also made appearances for Sussex County Cricket Club.